-In March 2008, the FASB issued SFAS No. 161 "Disclosures about Derivative Instruments and Hedging Activities-An Amendment of FASB Statement No. 133." (" SFAS 161").
+In March 2008, the FASB issued SFAS No. 161 "Disclosures about Derivative Instruments and Hedging Activities-An Amendment of FASB Statement No. 133." ("SFAS 161").
 SFAS 161 establishes the disclosure requirements for derivative instruments and for hedging activities with the intent to provide financial statement users with an enhanced understanding of the entity's use of derivative instruments, the accounting of derivative instruments and related hedged items under Statement 133 and its related interpretations, and the effects of these instruments on the entity's financial position, financial performance, and cash flows.
-This statement is effective for financial statements issued for fiscal years beginning after November 15, 2008.
+This statement is effective for financial statements issued fo fiscal years beginning after November 15, 2008.
 The Company does not expect its adoption of SFAS 161 to have a material impact on its financial position, results of operations or cash flows.

-In April 2008, the FASB issued FASB Staff Position ("FSP") SFAS No. 142-3, " Determination of the Useful Life of Intangible Assets".
+In April 2008, the FASB issued FASB Staff Position ("FSP") SFAS No. 142-3, "Determination of the Useful Life of Intangible Assets".
 This FSP amends the factors that should be considered in developing renewal or extension assumptions used to determine the useful life of a recognized intangible asset under FASB Statement No. 142, "Goodwill and Other Intangible Assets" ("SFAS 142").
 The intent of this FSP is to improve the consistency between the useful life of a recognized intangible asset under SFAS 142 and the period of expected cash flows used to measure the fair value of the asset under SFAS 141R, and other GAAP.
 This FSP is effective for financial statements issued for fiscal years beginning after December 15, 2008, and interim periods within those fiscal years.
 Early adoption is prohibited.
-The Company is currently evaluating the impact of SFAS FSP 142-3, but does not expect the adoption of this pronouncement will have a material impact on its financial position, results of operations or cash flows.
+The Company does not expect the adoption of SFAS FSP 142-3, to have a material impact on its financial position, results of operations or cash flows.

 In May 2008, the FASB issued FSP Accounting Principles Board ("APB") 14-1 "Accounting for Convertible Debt instruments That May Be Settled in Cash upon Conversion (Including Partial Cash Settlement)" ("FSP APB 14-1").
 FSP APB 14-1 requires the issuer of certain convertible debt instruments that may be settled in cash (or other assets) on conversion to separately account for the liability (debt) and equity (conversion option) components of the instrument in a manner that reflects the issuer's non-convertible debt borrowing rate.
 FSP APB 14-1 is effective for fiscal years beginning after December 15, 2008 on a retroactive basis.
-The Company does not believe the adoption of FSP APB 14-1 will have a significant effect on its financial position, results of operations or cash flows.
+The Company does not expect the adoption of FSP APB 14-1, to have a material impact on its financial position, results of operations or cash flows.